 Although this drug can be obtained through the internet without a prescription, people should always follow the instructions given by the online pharmacist.
 The best course is to lose weight slowly and stay safe.

-The human body builds up tolerance for this drug fairly quickly and it will seem to become less effective.
-Never give into the temptation to increase the dosage without first discussing it with your physician.
+The human body builds up a tolerance for this drug fairly quickly and it will seem to become less effective.
+Never give in to the temptation to increase the dosage without first discussing it with your physician.

 It is important to note that, in many countries around the world including the U.S., this drug is a controlled substance.
 This affects the way you should keep the drug and whether you should carry it around with you outside the home.

 Phentermine is one of the classes of amphetamine drugs and it is designed to affect one specific group of neurotransmitters (the chemicals that carry messages around the brain).
 There are two competing explanations for how phentermine suppresses appetite.

 The first is that it modifies the messages from the stomach to trick people into believing that they are full.
 Under normal circumstances, it takes about half an hour for the stomach to signal it is full.
 When using this drug, the message may be sent more continuously.